Church Lawton

-Church Lawton is a village and located in the unitary authority of Cheshire East and the ceremonial county of Cheshire in England.
-Its location is such that its eastern boundary forms part of the county boundary between Cheshire and Staffordshire and, because of its close proximity to Stoke-on-Trent, the parish has a Stoke postcode.
+Church Lawton is a village and civil parish in the unitary authority area of Cheshire East and in the ceremonial county of Cheshire in England.
+Its eastern boundary forms part of the county boundary between Cheshire and Staffordshire.
+As the village is near Stoke-on-Trent, it has a Stoke postcode.
 In addition to ribbon development connecting Kidsgrove (in Staffordshire) with Scholar Green (in Odd Rode parish), the parish also contains the hamlets of Lawton Gate, Lawton Heath and Lawton Heath End, and the Lawton Hall estate.
 According to the 2001 census, the population of the entire parish was 2,201.